giampaolo/psutil/docs/index.rst

 process resources** and the **management of running processes**.
-It implements many functionalities offered by UNIX command line tools such as: *ps, top, lsof, netstat, ifconfig, who, df, kill, free, nice, ionice, iostat, iotop, uptime, pidof, tty, taskset, pmap*. psutil currently supports the following platforms, from **Python 3.7** onwards:
+It implements many functionalities offered by UNIX command line tools such as: *ps, top, lsof, netstat, ifconfig, who, df, kill, free, nice, ionice, iostat, iotop, uptime, pidof, tty, taskset, pmap* and others. psutil currently supports the following platforms, from **Python 3.7** onwards:

 - **Linux**